1972–73 Football League

 The 1972–73 season was the 74th completed season of The Football League.

-Liverpool championship win meant they claimed their first trophy since 1966 in Bill Shankly's penultimate season as manager despite competition from Arsenal, Leeds United, Ipswich Town and Wolverhampton Wanderers.
+Liverpool's championship win meant they claimed their first trophy since 1966 in Bill Shankly's penultimate season as manager despite competition from Arsenal, Leeds United, Ipswich Town and Wolverhampton Wanderers.

 Manchester United sacked manager Frank O'Farrell after 18 months in charge.
 He had been unable to mount a title challenge.
 Tommy Docherty, the 44-year-old Scottish national coach and former Aston Villa manager, was appointed as his successor.
 Bobby Charlton and Denis Law both played their last games for the club while George Best's appearances were becoming increasingly rare.

 Burnley and Queens Park Rangers won promotion to the First Division.
 Huddersfield Town's decline continued as they slid into the Third Division, where they were joined by Brighton & Hove Albion.